Real-time FIN MT confirmations matching module

 Matching and Chaining

-Rule configurations support both matching and chaining; to reconcile messages exchange with a counterparty, or to reconcile a sequence of sent or received messages that belong to the same trade.
+Rule configurations support both matching and chaining; to pair message confirmations exchange with a counterparty, or to link a sequence of sent or received messages that belong to the same trade.

-When the automated matching produces mismatches or unmatched, the confirmations can be manually reviewed in the GUI.
-A detail message compare tool is provided to analyze the matching candidates and select a proper match.
+When the automated matching produces mismatches or unmatched, confirmations can be manually reviewed in the GUI.
+A detailed message compare tool is provided to analyze the matching candidates and select a proper match.

 Given a source and target message, the matching process determines if the messages belong to the same trade, and can produce three different outcomes: